Breastfeeding and Colic in Baby

 - Burp colicky babies more often to release the trapped air.

-- Babies with colic are often more calm in a special baby sling; the movement has been found to relieve pain and gas.
+- Babies with colic are often more calm when carried close; the movement has been found to relieve pain and gas.
+There are many babywearing advantages.

 - Try Dr. Harvey's Cuddle cure to calm a baby.
 Watch the video here.